Benazepril/hydrochlorothiazide (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, heart disease, high cholesterol or fats in the blood, or low blood pressure.
-Tell your doctor if you have diabetes, gout, a mineral imbalance (high or low calcium, magnesium, potassium, or sodium in the blood), or a history of asthma or allergies.
-Tell your doctor if you have a collagen-vascular disease such as lupus or scleroderma.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, diabetes, gout, heart disease, high cholesterol, lupus or a similar disorder, trouble urinating, or a history of asthma or allergies.

 - Do not stop using the medicine without asking your doctor, even if you feel well.
 This medicine will not cure your high blood pressure, but it will help keep it in the normal range.
 You may have to take blood pressure medicine for the rest of your life.